sofianouar/Metaheuristics-for-SAT-problem-desktop-app/README.md

 (For further details please check report.pdf)

 # How to use the project
-To run the project, firstly you need to configure a java runtime environment then you should pull it into your local workspace and double clic on it.
+To run the project, firstly you need to configure a java runtime environment, METHOD 1 : download the "jar file version" and run it easily.
+METHOD 2 : you can access the "CODE SOURCE VERSION", you see that yu have all the classes and algorithms.
+To execute it go to src>gui>main.java

 # Credits
 My teammate :